alanmitchell/bmon-website/guide/sensors.md

 For external sensors that need to receive power from the ELT-Lite, configuration of the ELT-Lite is important.
-In the “Sample Times" section of the ELT-Lite configuration parameters, there is a setting labeled “External startup time".
+In the “Sample Times" section of the ELT-Lite configuration parameters, there is a setting labeled “External startup time."
 This setting determines how early power is applied to the external sensor before the sensor is read.
 The setting is expressed in milliseconds.
 For some sensors such as pressure sensors, power can be turned off except for a short period of time prior to